kshitizkhanal7/energy-analytics-handbook/README.md

 # Handbook of Energy Analytics
-_Systemic, algorithmic, and data-centric modeling for the energy transition_
+_Techno-economic energy systems modeling and analysis using data-centric and algorithmic approaches_

 *Kshitiz Khanal*